lagom/lagom/docs/manual/scala/guide/cluster/UsingAkkaPersistenceTyped.md

 The `EntityRef` is similar to an `ActorRef` but denotes the actor is sharded.
 Interacting with an `EntityRef` implies the messages exchanged with the actor may need to travel over the wire to another node.

-#### Considerations on using `ask` pattern
+#### Considerations on using the ask pattern

-Since we want to send commands to the Aggregate and these commands declare a reply we will need to use the [`ask` pattern](https://doc.akka.io/docs/akka/2.6/typed/interaction-patterns.html#request-response).
+Since we want to send commands to the Aggregate and these commands declare a reply we will need to use the [ask pattern](https://doc.akka.io/docs/akka/2.6/typed/interaction-patterns.html#request-response).

 The code we introduced above creates an `EntityRef` from inside the `ShoppingCartServiceImpl` meaning we are calling the actor (the `EntityRef`) from outside the `ActorSystem`. `EntityRef` provides an `ask()` overload out of the box meant to be used from outside actors which is the situation we're in.